Shanahan pulls out of Pentagon job as reports emerge of family violence

 “Bad things can happen to good families . . . and this is a tragedy, really,” the paper quoted Shanahan as saying.
 He added the disclosure of the incident would “ruin my son’s life.”

 Shanahan has been a prominent figure as tensions between the United States and Iran have risen in recent weeks.
-It was Shanahan who announced the deployment of about 1,000 more troops to the Middle East on Monday, citing concerns about a threat from Iran.
+It was Shanahan who announced the deployment of about 1,000 more troops to the Middle East on Monday, citing concerns about an Iranian threat.

 Worries about a confrontation between the two countries have mounted since attacks last week on two oil tankers near the Gulf.
 Washington blamed long-time foe Iran for the incidents but Tehran denies responsibility.